 Sifter is a cloud-based bug and issue tracking solution designed for large and midsize businesses.
 It offers backlog management, issue tracking, ticket management and release management within a suite.

 Sifter’s text search functionality can search in the subject, description and comments of a ticket to locate a specific issue.
-It integrates with software and services such as GitHub, Beanstalk and Bitbucket, which enables programmers to collaborate on their coding work.
+It integrates with other applications such as GitHub, Beanstalk and Bitbucket, which enables programmers to collaborate on their coding work.

 Steve from Reminderband, Inc.